District Council Boundary Review

 The Order implementing the LGBCE's review was laid in Parliament on 16 October.
 No objections were received and the Order was made on 20 November 2017.
 The Order can be viewed here: http://www.legislation.gov.uk/ukdsi/2017/9780111160077/contents

 The new arrangements will be in place for the Tendring District Council elections in 2019.

 Parliamentary Boundary Review 2018

 A Parliamentary Boundary defines the area where an elector votes for their local Member of Parliament – known as a Parliamentary Constituency.

 The Boundary Commission for England has commenced its review of Parliamentary constituencies in England, in accordance with the Parliamentary Constituencies Act 1986 (as amended by the Parliamentary Voting System and Constituencies Act 2011).

 The review will take place over two and a half years to ensure that the recommendations made are thorough and take public views into account.
-Final recommendations must be submitted to the Parliament in September 2018 to allow changes to come into effect at the General Election scheduled for 2020.
+Final recommendations must be submitted to the Parliament in September 2018.

 More details can be found on their website at: http://boundarycommissionforengland.independent.gov.uk/2018-review/